This is a developing story.

 Clackamas County is in the final stages of design for the Stafford Road Improvements Project.
 The City informed LoveLOParks this week that the County’s chosen design requires constructing a portion of Childs Road on the Stevens Meadow property, a Chapter X charter-protected Nature Preserve.
 Chapter X specifically prohibits new road construction and emphasizes protecting Stevens Meadows (and 14 other properties) as important natural areas.

-At next week’s City Council meeting on April 16, Clackamas County will be presenting the design and proposed property impact.
-Council will be discussing how best to proceed and providing policy direction to City staff.
-In City staff’s Council Report, they have identified the following options for City Council to consider:
+At the City Council meeting on April 16, Clackamas County presented the design and proposed property impact.
+Council discussed how best to proceed and providing policy direction to City staff.
+In City staff’s Council Report, staff identified the following options for City Council to consider:

 - Council could sell the needed property to Clackamas County